ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 prefix tree contains the same data as a previous version with only new values added.

-In the combined tree structure, based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair has a search key, and the search key's value is a cryptographic commitment to the label's new contents.
-A log tree contains a record of each version of the prefix tree and the timestamp that it was created.
+In the combined tree structure, based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair has a search key, and the search key maps to a cryptographic commitment to the label's new contents.
+A log tree contains a record of each version of the prefix tree and the timestamp that it was created in milliseconds since the Unix epoch.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash which is then stored